ABOUT The IAA-USA

 The UNESCO Conference, at its sixth Session, in 1951, empowered the Director-General to organize an International Conference of artists to study the actual conditions of artists’ freedom in various countries and to enquire into the means to associate them more closely with UNESCO’s work.
 Accordingly, in 1952, at a conference of artists held in Venice, 23 governments and 48 associations of artists in 19 countries, declared themselves in favour of the formation of an international association of painters, sculptors and engravers.
 A provisional council was formed under the chairmanship of Gino Severini (Italy), and a secretariat was opened in UNESCO House in Paris.

-Since its creation, UNESCO gave to IAA/AIAP the status of UNESCO partnership NGO with the status of consultative Association.
+Since its creation, UNESCO gave to AIAP-IAA the status of UNESCO partnership NGO with the status of consultative Association.

 THE IAA/AIAP EXECUTIVE COMMITTEE:

-• Kathe Madrigal, USA, coordinator of North America
+Kathe Madrigal, USA, President of USA regional Chapter